FinalZJY/cluster-shared-memory/README.md

   It will return a Promise if there's no callback function.

 ### remove(key, [callback])
-Remove an object from the shared memory.
+Remove an object from the shared memory storage.

 - **key** {String} The key used to find the object.
 - **callback** {Function} (optional) The function to be called after